 Writing for the majority in United States v.
-Carolene Products Company, Justice Harlan F. Stone set out the doctrine that some kinds of freedom are more equal than others and that certain government acts warrant a higher judicial scrutiny than other kinds.
-The latter are to begin with a presumption of constitutionality: “There may be narrower scope for operation of the presumption of constitutionality when legislation appears on its face to be within a specific prohibition of the Constitution, such as those of the first ten amendments.”
+Carolene Products Company, Justice Harlan F. Stone set out the doctrine that some kinds of freedom are more equal than others.
+Specifically, certain government acts warrant a higher judicial scrutiny than other kinds.
+The latter are to begin with a presumption of constitutionality.
+Harlan wrote:

-Hence the bifurcated system of freedoms—fundamental and economic—we labor under today.
+Hence the bifurcated system of freedoms—noneconomic and economic—we labor under today.

-Advocates of freedom know this doctrine is based on an error and invoke the indivisibility of freedom in response.
+Advocates of freedom know this doctrine is based on an error and invoke the indivisibility of freedom in response to it.
 But too often they undercut their own case by talking about . . . economic freedom.

 I realize this phrase may be meant only to emphasize the depreciated aspect of freedom, but as free-market advocates know, intentions don’t nullify effects.
 Whenever one says “economic freedom,” one implies that other kinds of freedom exist.
 That of course does not imply that some freedoms are more equal than others, but it certainly opens the possibility.
 That can’t happen if we insist that freedom is indivisible.

-This fits the Austrian insight—developed also by the British economist Philip Wicksteed—that the classical economists erred in thinking their discipline applies only to the self-interested pursuit of material wealth.
-Economics (or praxeology, to use Ludwig von Mises’s term for the broader discipline) analyzes purposeful action in itself.
-It doesn’t matter what the purpose is; the principles of action are universal.
+Now this works very well with the Austrian insight—developed also by the British economist Philip Wicksteed—that the classical economists erred in thinking their discipline applies only to the self-interested pursuit of material wealth.
+As I explained here, economics (or praxeology, to use Ludwig von Mises’s term for the broader discipline) analyzes purposeful action in itself.
+It doesn’t matter what the objective is; the principles of action are universal.
 As Wicksteed put it in his introduction to The Common Sense of Political Economy,